zhaorui/ProcPeek/README.md

 # ProcPeek

-This library can help you find out what TCP ports is opened by specific process.
+This library can help you to get a list of running processes, get a list of tcp ports opened by the process, and find a process by the tcp port it opened.

+## Get a list of opened TCP ports of the process.
 Just pass the pid of process to the function `getLocalTcpPorts(of: pid_t)`.

 ```swift